 Leadville 100 MTB (August 12, 2023)

-I don’t really remember the exact moment when I learned about Leadville.
-And even though it wasn’t a long time ago, at this point, it sure seems like I’ve been dreaming about doing this race my entire life.
-However, I vividly recall my last days in Northern California before we said goodbye to old and new friends alike, and moved to a wonderful state of Colorado (my dear California, wherever I am, you’re in my heart until I die).
-And in those last few days, I was going through a virtual list of climbs and routes in my head, that I wanted to do, but never felt ready enough.
-And what I thought was not the best time to do them, actually was the one and only moment I had, and I lost it.
-And that did change my perception of things quite a lot.
+I don’t really remember the exact day or even a year when I learned about Leadville.
+And even though it wasn’t a long time ago, at this point, it sure seems like it's been a dream of my entire life to do this race.
+However, I vividly recall my last days in Northern California before we said goodbye to old and new friends alike and moved to the wonderful state of Colorado (my dear California, wherever I am, you’re in my heart until I die).
+In those last few days, I was going through a virtual list of climbs and routes that I always wanted to do but never felt ready enough.
+And what I thought was not the best time for me to go do it, actually was the one and only moment I had, and I blew it.
+And realizing that did change my perception of things quite a lot.

-With that kind of mindset, I entered December 2022, when the lottery for next year Leadville opened.
+With that mindset, I entered December 2022, when the lottery for next year's Leadville 100 opened.
 Was I ready for Leadville?
-Hell no (spoiler alert – I wasn’t ready on a race day either).
-Did I have full confidence that I’m gonna be ready for it when/if the time comes?
-Nope (because I’m smart, not pessimistic).
-I put my name into the hat anyways.
-And at 10 o’clock in the morning of January 9th, 2023 I was jumping to the ceiling, running around the house, and texting my best friends to share the excitement that I’ve got a chance to do the race of all races, the hunt for a coveted buckle, the infamous suffer-fest up in the Rockies.
+Hell no (spoiler alert — I wasn’t ready on a race day either).
+Did I expect to be ready for it when/if the time comes?
+Nope (not due to the lack of self-confidence, but rather because I’m smart and usually quite realistic).
+I threw my name into the hat anyway.
+And at 10 o’clock in the morning of January 9th, 2023, I was jumping to the ceiling, running around the house, and texting my best friends to share the excitement that I’ve got a chance to do the race of all races, the hunt for a coveted buckle, the infamous suffer-fest up in the Rockies.
 One email (along with a $500 transaction on my credit card) flipped my life upside down for the next 8 months.
 From now on I was asking myself the exact same question a couple of times a day: how that (whatever I was about to do) fits into my Leadville prep plan.
-Like a certain part of my brain became fully devoted to that until it's over.
+As if a certain part of my brain became fully devoted to that until it was over.

 Training

-That day I opened TrainerRoad plan builder, played with it for a while, and decided to go with a mid-volume plan for this season.
-This means 5 workouts a week: 3 hard ones and 2 easy/moderate.
+That day, I opened TrainerRoad plan builder, played with it for a while, and decided to go with a mid-volume plan for this season.
+That means five workouts a week: 3 hard ones and 2 easy/moderate ones.
 I knew (for the reasons explained below) that a low-volume plan would be a better choice if I strive to complete every single workout prescribed with no excuses and exceptions.
-But I went with a mid-volume anyways, and not because I thought it will prepare me better for the race physically.
+But I went with a mid-volume anyway, and not because I thought it would prepare me better for the race physically.
 But rather as a mind trick: I wanted to come into the race knowing that every single day has been used to get in the best shape possible for the 12th of August.
 Did I stick to the plan throughout the season?
-I can’t say I did, I wouldn’t say I didn’t.
-In winter I’ve been also skiing quite a lot, so I often had to squeeze all five training sessions into five work days in a row, and then top it off with a day or two on the slopes.
+I can’t say I did, and I wouldn’t say I didn’t.
+In winter, I’ve also been skiing quite a lot, so I often had to squeeze all five training sessions into five work days in a row and then top it off with a day or two on the slopes.
 Did I say I’m smart?
-Well, I am, at least smart enough to understand how dumb some of my life choices are.
-And in summer there are long weekend rides, group rides, KOM hunting (alright, top 10 on a segment less traveled, at best), you name it.
+Well, I am, at least, smart enough to understand how dumb some of my life choices are.
+And in summer, in addition to training sessions, there were long weekend rides, group rides, segment hunting, you name it.
 I believe these are usually called rest days, but I ain’t no coach, what do I know.
 Here's how my February looked like as an example (indoor rides in orange, skiing in grey-blue):

-But anyways, no matter how messed up my schedule was, my mantra has always been: as long as you don’t skip your key workouts, you may have as much fun as you want.
+But anyhoo, no matter how messed up my schedule was, my mantra has always been: as long as you don’t skip your key workouts, you may have as much fun as you want.
 Did that approach work out well for me?
 Not sure, but I have a feeling that it didn’t.
-I felt absolutely fantastic in two races I did at the beginning of July, but on day X – I wasn’t my 100%.
+I felt absolutely fantastic in two races I did at the beginning of July, but on day X — I wasn’t my 100%.
 I do think that it was due to the accumulated fatigue, but it could also be something else, even mental.
 I simply do not have enough experience yet to tell.
-But I’m willing to keep experimenting with my regime and keep learning what works best for me.

 Silver Rush 50 (B-race)

 Living at the Front Range definitely has its perks.
-One of them is that you can make a good old one-day trip to Leadville, ride/race there, and make it back home to catch a sunset, enjoying dinner on your own patio.
-That gives you a sneak peek of how you feel about climbing at the altitude, improves your corral position for the main race, recon good places to eat, and all that is on top of just having a nice day riding your bike.
+One of them is that you can make a good old one-day trip to Leadville, ride/race there, and return home to catch a sunset, enjoying dinner on your own patio.
+That gives you a sneak peek of how you feel about climbing at the altitude, improves your corral position for the main race, and provides intel on good places to eat, all of which is on top of just having a nice day riding your bike.
 That’s what my Silver Rush 50 was all about.
 Overall, it was the right thing to do for all the reasons above and then some.
 Given how great of a weekend it was, I even feel guilty calling it a B-race.

 Friday, the day before the race